 6.1.
 Gills Build Guide

-First, check out this 3D model of a fully assembled Gills.
+Check out this 3D model of a fully assembled Gills.
 In the sidebar on the left you can highlight parts and show/hide them.

 (Ignore the potentiometer poking out towards the front.
 It is an optional headphone volume control, not part of the kit, and you don't have to do anything for Gills to work as intended.)